 Make certain to educate remote employees on basic security policies.
 This includes things like secure passwords, logging off when away from their devices, and avoiding public WiFi.
 Public WiFi is insecure and can compromise the safety of corporate data.
 Consider using a VPN (virtual private network) to ensure a secure channel for remote workers who like to work from a coffee shop.

 You should also install remote-wipe solutions.
 This way, you can erase the hard drives of any lost or stolen device.

 While remote employees save on gasoline and other costs associated with the daily commute, they have higher expenses at home.
 High speed internet, phone, electricity and other utilities, and office supplies may offset the money they save in mileage.

 You may want to establish a virtual employee allowance or reimbursement for these things.
 Your business definitely should pay for or provide for free any software you require of them for security or productivity reasons.
 Be sure to clarify in writing all expenses and limits you’ll provide to remote workers.

 You could also make provisions for updates, replacements, or processes for requesting additional funds.
 Have employees sign their consent before they start working from home.

 In summary, telecommuting can be a competitive advantage.
-However, you need to establish who can work at home and provide effective technologies for cyber security and communications.
-Be clear on your expectations for performance, and what expenses you intend to cover.
-With telecommuting policies working smoothly, both you and your employees will be happier.
+However, you need to establish who can work from home as well as provide effective technologies for cyber security and communications.
+Be clear on your expectations for performance and which expenses you intend to cover.
+With a work from home policy working smoothly, both you and your employees will be happier.

-Lisa Michaels is a freelance writer, editor and a striving content marketing consultant from Portland.
-Being self-employed, she does her best to stay on top of the current trends in business and tech.
+Lisa Michaels is a freelance writer, editor and a content marketing consultant from Portland.
 Connect with her on Twitter @LisaBMichaels.